lcsmuller/json-build/README.md

 ==========

 json-build is a zero-allocation JSON serializer compatible with C89.
-It is inspired by [jsmn](https://github.com/zserge/jsmn), a minimalistic JSON deserializer.
+It is inspired by [jsmn](https://github.com/zserge/jsmn), a minimalistic JSON tokenizer.

 Features
 --------